ganeshkhairedevops/zoom-cloud-recorder-downloader/docs/ZOOM_API_SETUP.md

 ## ✅ Step 1 — Sign in to Zoom Marketplace
 1. Open: https://marketplace.zoom.us/
-2. Sign in using your Zoom account.
+2. Sign in using your Zoom admin account.

 ---